linkyard/cloudscale-slb-controller/README.md

 - `linkyard.ch/slb-controller-id`: this service must be processed by a controller with the given id
 - `linkyard.ch/existing-floating-ip`: use the already existing floating IP on cloudscale.ch for this service; note that no additional checks (e.g. port collisions) are performed
+- `linkyard.ch/preserve-floating-ip`: don't delete the floating IP on cloudscale.ch when the service is deleted (or otherwise changed in a way that the IP no longer belongs to it).
+Default is `false`

 ## configuration